MarcLandis/MMM-Buttons/README.md

 # MMM-Buttons

-This a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) to act based on button presses via GPIO.
+This is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) to act based on button presses via GPIO.

 ![symbolization](symbolization.png)